aws-solutions-library-samples/guidance-for-aws-sustainability-insights-framework/typescript/packages/apps/access-management/docs/resourceGroupMembership.md

 Example:

-As part of validation step of creating a new calculation (`POST /calculations`) or assigning an existing calculation to an existing group (`PUT /calculations/:id/groups/:groupId`) the following query is performed to ensure its alternate id (`name`) is not already in use in the groups.
+As part of validation step of creating a new calculation (`POST /calculations`) or assigning an existing calculation to an existing group (`PUT /calculations/:id/groups/:groupId`) the following query is performed to ensure its alternate id (`name`) is not already in use within the target group.

 ```sql
 SELECT * FROM "table"."siKey1-sk-index"
 WHERE siKey1 = 'CA:abc123def' AND begins_with(sk, 'CA:vehicle_emissions:G:%2fusa%2fnorthwest')
 ```

-### Granting a resource access to a group upon creation
+### 2. Granting Resource Access to a Group

-As part of saving the resource (`POST /resources`), save its group membership details as well as marking that its alternate id is in use by the group.
+When creating a resource (`POST /resources`), it's essential to assign it to a group and mark its alternate ID as used by that group.

 The initial resource group membership: